bcgsc/ntEdit/README.md

 ### License
 -------

-LINKS Copyright (c) 2018-2019 British Columbia Cancer Agency Branch.
+ntEdit Copyright (c) 2018-2019 British Columbia Cancer Agency Branch.
 All rights reserved.

-LINKS is released under the GNU General Public License v3
+ntEdit is released under the GNU General Public License v3

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by